MarineLeM/entourage-front-test/README.md

 * in src\styles\variables.css there is the css main variables

-* i used guest session to create watching list, and i store the guest session id inside the localStorage and the store ( i create a hook to get the id every where in the application)
+* i used guest session to create watching list, and i stored the guest session id inside the localStorage and the store ( I created a hook to get the id every where in the application)